thiagoloddi/DorfTelemetry/README.md

 ## How to use

+Download `DorfTelemetry_WithBepInEx.zip` and extracts all its contents inside the DorfRomantik game folder.

-Download `DorfTelemetry.dll` and place it inside the plugins dir (`<DorfRomantik_dir>/BepInEx/plugins)
+If you already have BepInEx you can just download `DorfTelemetry.dll` and place it in the plugins folder.

-Open a game and press `F8` to generate and export a .csv for that board
+Open a game and press `F8` to generate and export a .csv

 ## CSV Export Location

-Exports are written to `<DorfRomantik_dir>/BepInEx/plugins/DorfTelemetryExports/`
+Exports are written to `<DorfRomantik_dir>/BepInEx/plugins/DorfTelemetry/exports`

 ## Tile Edge Codes